maddenp-cu/wxvx/README.md

 ### forecast.name

 An arbitrary value identifying the forecast model being verified.
 This name will appear in MET stat output.
-This name must differ from `baseline.name`.
+This name must differ from `truth.name`.

 ### forecast.path